RayHightower/RayHightower.com/_posts/2013-08-05-age-vs-ability.markdown

 comments: true
 categories: [ Business, Education ]
 ---
-{% imgcap right /images/Benjamin-Franklin.jpg Benjamin Franklin: Statesman & Scientist %}
+{% include image.html img="/images/Benjamin-Franklin.jpg" title="Benjamin Franklin: Statesman & Scientist" caption="Benjamin Franklin: Statesman & Scientist" align="right" %}

 Age has little to do with ability.
 Every profession has examples of people who achieve goals even though others consider them _too young_ or _too old_.
 People who excel in the face of stereotypes are exciting to watch.

 _The Wall Street Journal_ listed some examples in a 1980s-era ad for United Technologies Corporation.